 - Serving niche markets.
 Running a niche brick-and-mortar business can be tough.
 Scaling a niche product to become popular is effortful.
 By tapping into a global market, on the other hand, eCommerce retailers can build a highly profitable niche business without any further investment.
 Using online search capabilities, customers from any corner of the world can find and purchase your products.

 - Working from anywhere.
 Often, running an eCommerce business means that you don’t need to sit in an office from 9 to 5 or suffer through a commute day-in and day-out.
 A laptop and a good internet connection is all it takes to manage your business from anywhere in the world.

 How to Start an eCommerce Business?

-There is a logical order in how you would go about building an eCommerce online store.
+There is a logical order in how you would go about building an ecommerce website.
 Although setting up an actual online store would probably take less than a day, researching, building, launching and growing a profitable eCommerce business is a multi-layered process involving a number of steps and decisions.

 Choosing and sourcing a product